Gillette Dog Bite Attorneys

 Trespassing can also cause damages from a civil suit to be reduced, though government employees performing their jobs, such as law enforcement and postal workers, are not considered trespassers even if they were not invited onto someone's property.
 In addition, maintenance workers, delivery drivers, and package handlers often have the right to enter a homeowner’s property to perform their duties.
 If the owner’s dog attacked one of them, they may be able to file a claim if the owner knew they would be on the property.

-If you or a loved one has been attacked by a dog in Campbell County, call Steven Titus & Associates, P.C. at (307) 257-7800 to discuss your options.
+If you or a loved one has been attacked by a dog in Campbell County, call Steven Titus & Associates, P.C., at (307) 257-7800 to discuss your options with an experienced Gillette premises liability lawyer.
+We offer a free consultation to talk about your case and learn how you can receive justice.